 Capistrano, as mentioned in our introduction, is a Ruby based, open-source server management tool.
 Although it might come out as just another alternative to many existing automation solutions, it is an excellent one to use thanks to its great [advanced] features.

-Looking at many tutorials on the internet, you might get the impression that Capistrano is a match-made-in-haven for RoR.
+Looking at many tutorials on the internet, you might get the impression that Capistrano is the perfect framework for RoR.
 However, despite being a Ruby focused framework (or tool), you can safely use it to handle many different kind of deployment scenarios with its recipes, including deploying PHP web-applications.

 Ruby is a general-purpose (i.e. not created to solve a specific problem), dynamic programming language that has gained a significant popularity with the release of Ruby-on-Rails web-application development framework.

 The concise and ordered way one can use Ruby to write scripts (thanks to the way the language is designed) helped the language gain huge momentum.
 Coupled with the goals and mentality of RoR framework, and features it provided as an Object Oriented Programming (OOP) language (compared to competitors available at the time), Ruby became one of the most widely preferred languages in the last decade.

 Capistrano, being a Ruby based tool, offers its users the possibility to take advantage of Ruby’s clean and clear syntax when compiling its recipes for deployments.